DaSalba/Image2GB/README.md

 The procedure is the same, but it requires you to install and configure both MSYS2 and MinGW, which is a hassle.
-The binary in `C:\Program Files\GIMP 2\bin\` will not work, complaining about "pkg-config not found":
+The binary in `C:\Program Files\GIMP 2\bin\` will not work, complaining about "pkg-config not found".
+Try the following command and see for yourself:

 	.\gimptool-2.0.exe --install .\image2gb.c